401-python-joseph-zabaleta/401-python-data-structures-and-algorithms/dsa/challenges/insertion_sort/BLOG.md

 # Insertion Sort
 Insertion Sort is a sorting algorithm that traverses the list multiple times as it slowly builds out the sorting sequence.
-The traversal keeps track of the minimum value and places it in the front of the list which should be incrementally sorted.
+During this traversal it will compare two indices at a time, and if the right index is smaller than the left, they will swap positions.
+This continues until the right index is larger and then it moves on the next interation of the loop.
+At the end the list is sorted from small to large.

 Checkout official README: [README Link](./README.md)